 or when the wind blows…

-See?
-Proof once again that you don’t have to spend a lot of money or get too fancy when it comes to crafting.
+Proof once again that you don’t have to spend a lot of money or get too fancy when crafting with your kids.